A Survey on 3D Gaussian Splatting: 3D Gaussian Splatting: Directions

 Recent research has focused on addressing three main aspects of visual quality, with aliasing being specific to 3D GS's rendering algorithm, while reflection and blur handling represent broader challenges in 3D reconstruction. \textbf{i) Aliasing}.
 Due to the discrete sampling paradigm (viewing each pixel as a single point instead of an area), 3D GS is susceptible to aliasing when dealing with varying resolutions, which leads to blurring or jagged edges.
-Solutions emerged at both training and inference stages. \redtext{Researchers developed training-time improvements from the sampling rate perspective and introduced schemes such as multi-scale Gaussians~\cite{yan2023multi}, 2D Mip filter~\cite{yu2023mip}, and conditioned logistic function~\cite{liang2024analytic}.
-Inference-time solutions, such as 2D scale-adaptive filtering~\cite{song2024sa}, offer enhanced fidelity that can be integrated into any existing 3D GS frameworks.} \textbf{ii) Reflection}.
-Achieving realistic rendering of reflective materials is a hard, long-standing problem in 3D scene reconstruction.
-Recent works have introduced various approaches to model reflective materials~\cite{jiang2023gaussianshader,meng2024mirror,yang2024spec} and enable relightable Gaussian representation~\cite{saito2023relightable}, \redtext{though achieving physically accurate specular effects remains challenging. \textbf{iii) Blur}.
+Solutions emerged at both training and inference stages.
+Researchers developed training-time improvements from the sampling rate perspective and introduced schemes such as multi-scale Gaussians~\cite{yan2023multi}, 2D Mip filter~\cite{yu2023mip} (predecessor of Mip-NeRF~\cite{barron2021mip}), and conditioned logistic function~\cite{liang2024analytic}.
+Inference-time solutions, such as 2D scale-adaptive filtering~\cite{song2024sa}, offer enhanced fidelity that can be integrated into any existing 3D GS frameworks. \textbf{ii) Challenging objects}.
+Realistic reconstruction of objects with complex appearance, such as reflective, transparent, highly glossy, or anisotropic surfaces, remains a long-standing problem.
+3D GS inherits these difficulties because its rasterization-based pipeline only approximates secondary effects.
+Recent works therefore extend 3D GS with shading functions defined on per-Gaussian normals to better handle reflective and specular surfaces~\cite{jiang2023gaussianshader}, with mirror attributes and plane-mirror imaging to reconstruct mirror geometry and reflections~\cite{meng2024mirror}, and with anisotropic view-dependent appearance fields that more faithfully capture specular and anisotropic components~\cite{yang2024spec}, as well as relightable Gaussian representation~\cite{saito2023relightable}.
+Despite these advances, robust reconstruction of reflective and transparent objects in general scenes remains challenging. \textbf{iii) Blur}.
 While 3D GS excels on carefully curated datasets, real-world captures often suffer from blurs such as motion blur and defocus blur.
-Recent approaches explicitly incorporated blur modeling during training, employing techniques such as coarse-to-fine kernel optimization~\cite{peng2024bags} and photometric bundle adjustment~\cite{zhao2024bad} to address this challenge.}
+Recent approaches explicitly incorporated blur modeling during training, employing techniques such as coarse-to-fine kernel optimization~\cite{peng2024bags} and photometric bundle adjustment~\cite{zhao2024bad} to address this challenge.